 I've worked with thousands of students of all ages--from kindergarten through graduate school--as well as adult writers and teachers.
 I received the Barbara Juster Esbensen 2000 Poetry Teaching Award for my work with a third grade class.

-Virtual visits are half that rate at $250 for three Skype presentations (or $100 for one presentation) with no travel expenses or accommodations required.
+Virtual visits are $100 per presentation with no travel expenses or accommodations required.

 To plan a visit, choose one or more topics from the Presentations list below.

 To schedule a visit or to discuss additional topics or scheduling options, e-mail me through the "Write to JoAnn" link (under "Send a Message") on the left side of any page of this site.

 From Cats to Moo: Inspiration, Imagination, and Publication

 This presentation is suitable for all ages, including students, families, teachers, and community groups.
 It lasts about 30-45 minutes.
 I talk about the inspiration for each of my books, my writing process, poetry, and publishing.
 Participants are invited to ask questions.

 Inspired by my experiences with monarchs, bees, birds, and other wildlife, this presentation is suitable for all ages.
 It lasts about 30-45 minutes and includes tips for observing, researching, reflecting on, and writing about outdoor experiences.
 Participants are invited to ask questions.